exercism/rust/exercises/practice/isogram/.approaches/bitfield-functionally/content.md

 }
 ```

-In benchmarking, this approach was slightly slower, but its style may be prefered.
+In benchmarking, this approach was slightly slower, but its style may be preferred.

 [ascii]: https://www.asciitable.com/
 [const]: https://doc.rust-lang.org/std/keyword.const.html